rlugtu/fitpals/README.md

 - Github
   - Fork and clone this repo
   - Create a new directory that is not already a git repo
-  - In terminal type 'git clone ['this repo link'] where this repo link is the clink from the forked repo
+  - In terminal type 'git clone ['this repo link'] where this repo link is the link from the forked repo
   - In terminal cd into this repo and type PSQL

 - PSQL